CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 1. In the explorer pane on the left, locate the **DataGenerator** folder and expand it.

-1. In the open terminal pane, enter and execute the following command:
+1. In the open terminal pane, enter and execute the following commands:
      ```sh
       dotnet new console